 Support Group Considerations

 Many people have regrets they haven't come to terms with.
-Like everyone, at some point, they could have made a better decision or they had good intentions but molded their choices around bad advice from a "specialist," and they're not yet ready to acknowledge this and work towards correcting these missteps (or perhaps they think it's too late to do so).
-Therefore, when they believe they're legitimately trying to help you, in their minds, all the things they should have done are not good things, so you're discouraged from these things too, and encouraged towards practices which are at best benign and sometimes which are extreme triggers.
+Like everyone, at some point, they could have made a better decision or they molded their choices around bad advice, and they're not yet ready to acknowledge this and work towards correcting these missteps (or perhaps they think it's too late to do so).
+While they may believe they're legitimately trying to help you, in their minds, all the things they should have done are not good things, so you're discouraged from these things too, and encouraged towards practices which are at best benign and sometimes which are extreme triggers.
 There are a lot of people who claim treatment “didn't help” them at all, for example, but who actually refused treatment for various reasons, could not stop drinking alcohol or were unwilling to cut other triggers worsening their conditions, and so on ad infinitum.
-(NB: many, but not all, patients are able to decrease the number and quantity of meds they were initially on, and some even only use them intermittently or can reserve them for emergencies after years of stabilizing...but they will mention this, and the key word here is most often “years.”)
+(Note that many, but not all, patients are able to decrease the number and quantity of meds they were initially on, and some even only use them intermittently or can reserve them for emergencies after years of stabilizing...but they will mention this, and the key word here is “years.”)
+When you consider why most patients on successful treatment plans might not remain in either in-person or online support groups to share their approaches with every new person who joins the group, it's easy to see why a high percentage of support group participants might instead be there if not to sell things, then to justify and find support for their mistaken beliefs or their commitment to failed treatment plans.

-This is less common, but it does happen.
-Being a sick person has become central to the identity of some patients.
+Being "sick" has become central to the identity of some patients.
 Subconsciously, these patients are not ready to be healthy and will self-sabotage and, in the process, entirely unwittingly give advice which encourages you to do the same.
 There is camaraderie in misery.
 Many patients who have been through a great deal of medical strife also struggle with learned helplessness.
 They'll tell you there's no help for some particular symptom or the disorder as a whole because they haven't received adequate help.
 They'll tell you no one will listen to you.
 They'll tell you there's nothing you can do to get better.
-Unfortunately, they believe this.
+Sadly, they believe this.
 You shouldn't.

 Some (certainly not all or most) group creators, leaders, administrators, and so on are in this position because they did not agree with the information provided by other support groups, the medical community, and/or the overwhelming body of peer-reviewed research.
 Many group leaders are true experts (and thank goodness for them!) but some others sound like experts because they've made up their own facts, and some are mentally unwell.
 If you're new and a support group is your primary source of information, it can be very difficult to distinguish between these.
 Perhaps your leader's case fell through the cracks and they were let down by their medical teams, perhaps they think they have a mast cell disorder and no one agrees with them (rightly or wrongly), so they unknowingly made up their own facts about the disease, or perhaps they fall into one of the above categories and are doing their best to help others, but are either working on inaccurate information themselves or are otherwise hindered from providing adequate support.
 Unfortunately, in these cases, accurate information may be hidden or promptly squashed, and as a result, sometimes tens of thousands of people are offered dramatic misrepresentations of these disorders and are prevented from learning about appropriate medical support or other resources which disagree with the leader's opinions.